rails/rails/guides/source/configuring.md

 * `config.assets.js_compressor` defines the JavaScript compressor to use.
 Possible values are `:closure`, `:uglifier` and `:yui` which require the use of the `closure-compiler`, `uglifier` or `yui-compressor` gems respectively.

+* `config.assets.gzip` a flag that enables the creation of gziped version of compiled assets, along with non-gziped assets.
+Set to `true` by default.

 * `config.assets.paths` contains the paths which are used to look for assets.
 Appending paths to this configuration option will cause those paths to be used in the search for assets.

 * `config.assets.precompile` allows you to specify additional assets (other than `application.css` and `application.js`) which are to be precompiled when `rake assets:precompile` is run.